Woyat-Bowie Building, 1966

 West Vancouver, BC

 Primary Building on the West Vancouver Survey of Significant Architecture (1945-75)

 Proposal for Development & Heritage Designation

 Constructed in 1966, the Woyat-Bowie Building is a low-slung, one-storey commercial structure designed by architects Fred Hollingsworth and Barry Downs.
-The building, an early example of West Coast Modernism in a commercial structure, was originally commissioned and designed to house medical/dental practices, for Drs.
+The building, an early example of West Coast Modernism in a commercial structure, albeit at a residential scale, was originally commissioned and designed to house medical/dental practices for Drs.
 Woyat & Bowie, and studios for the architects.
-Hollingsworth and Downs practiced in partnership from 1962-1967, designing many notable buildings across the region.
-Following dissolution of the partnership, Fred Hollingsworth would go on to work out of the building before eventually relocating his studio to a private residence.
+Hollingsworth and Downs practiced in partnership from 1963-1967, designing many notable buildings across the region.
+Following dissolution of the partnership, Fred Hollingsworth would continue to work out of the building before eventually relocating his studio to a private residence.